-(a) In the first quarter of 2003, American Tower Corporation (the "Company") designated an office building in Westwood, Massachusetts ("Westwood"), which was primarily held as rental property in the Company's rental and management segment, as a discontinued operation.
-In May 2003, the Company sold Westwood for \$18.5 million, including \$2.4 million of cash proceeds and the buyer's assumption of \$16.1 million of related mortgage notes.
-The Company recorded a loss on disposal of approximately \$4.0 million (net of an income tax benefit of \$2.1 million).
-In accordance with generally accepted accounting principles ("GAAP"), the Company's Form 10-Q for the first quarter ended March 31, 2003 (the "2003 First Quarter Report") reflected Westwood as a discontinued operation in the three month period ended March 31, 2003 and the comparative period for 2002.
+In August 2003, American Tower Corporation (the "Company") consummated the sale of Galaxy Engineering ("Galaxy"), a radio frequency engineering, network design and tower-related consulting business.
+Galaxy was previously included in the Company's network development services segment.
+In accordance with generally accepted accounting principles ("GAAP"), the Company's Form 10-Q for the third quarter ended September 30, 2003 (the "2003 Third Quarter Report") reflected Galaxy as a discontinued operation in the three and nine month periods ended September 30, 2003 and the comparative periods for 2002.

-The purpose of this report is to conform the presentation of information in the Company's Form 10-K for the fiscal year ended December 31, 2002 ("2002 Form 10-K") with the presentation reported in the 2003 First Quarter Report reflecting Westwood as a discontinued operation.
-In Exhibit 99.1, which is filed herewith and incorporated by reference herein, the Company has reflected Westwood as a discontinued operation in its financial statements (updating Items 8 and 15 of our 2002 Form 10-K) for the fiscal years ended December 31, 2000, 2001 and 2002 (the "Annual Financial Statements") and made conforming changes to Item 6.
+The purpose of this report is to conform the presentation of information in the Company's 2002 Form 10-K, which was modified by its Form 8-K filed on July 29, 2003 ("July Form 8-K") and its Form 8-K dated October 3, 2003 ("October Form 8-K"), with the presentation reported in its 2003 Third Quarter Report, reflecting Galaxy as a discontinued operation.
+The July Form 8-K conformed the presentation of information in the Company's 2002 Form 10-K with the presentation reported in its 2003 First Quarter Report to reflect an office building in Westwood, Massachusetts as a discontinued operation.
+The October Form 8-K conformed the presentation of information in the Company's 2002 Form 10-K with the presentation reported in its 2003 Second Quarter Report to reflect Kline Iron and Steel Co., Inc. as a discontinued operation.
+In Exhibit 99.1, which is filed herewith and incorporated by reference herein, the Company has reflected Galaxy as a discontinued operation in its consolidated financial statements (updating Items 8 and 15 of its October Form 8-K) for the fiscal years ended December 31, 2002, 2001 and 2000 (the "Annual Financial Statements") and made conforming changes to Item 6.
 Selected Financial Data, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk of the 2002 Form 10-K. Revenues related to the building were approximately \$4.0 million, \$4.3 million and \$1.0 million for the years ended December 31, 2002, 2001 and 2000, respectively.
-Pre-tax income related to the building was approximately \$0.5 million, \$1.3 million and \$0.4 million for the years ended December 31, 2002, 2001 and 2000, respectively.
+Management's Discussion and Analysis of Financial Condition and Results of Operations.
+The Company has also made conforming changes to Item 7A.
+Quantitative and Qualitative Disclosures about Market Risk from its July Form 8-K to reflect Galaxy as a discontinued operation.
+Revenues related to Galaxy were approximately \$16.3 million, \$30.1 million and \$35.5 million for the years ended December 31, 2002, 2001 and 2000, respectively.
+Pre-tax (loss) income related to Galaxy was approximately \$(0.1) million, \$(3.2) million and \$6.2 million for the years ended December 31, 2002, 2001 and 2000, respectively.